Micro-level dynamics in hidden action situations with limited information: Introduction

-We recognize the raised concerns and take up on this previous line of research by proposing an agent-based model of the hidden-action problem in which the principal and the agent are simultaneously limited.
-We do so by transferring the hidden-action model introduced in \cite{Holmstrom1979} into an agent-based model following the method of agentization, which includes relaxing some of the assumptions within the neoclassical sweet spot \citep{Guerrero2011,Leitner2014}.
-Holmstr\"om's model captures a principal who assigns a task to an agent.
+We recognize the raised concerns and take up on this previous line of research by proposing an agent-based model of the hidden-action problem in which the principal's and the agent's information are simultaneously limited.
+In particular, we adopt the idea of \textit{limited} information introduced in \cite{Frieden2010} and \cite{Hawkins2010}: Suppose the information \textit{intrinsic to} a particular system is \(J\).
+Systems could be entire organizations or the environment in which an organization resides, and information \(J\) represents the most complete and perfectly knowledgeable information concerning this particular system.
+We denote the information \textit{about} the same system by \(I\), whereby \(I\) is, e.g., based on observations and learning.
+Any gathering of information is represented by the information flow process \(J \rightarrow I\).
+Consequently, the distance \(I - J\) indicates how easily one is informed about the system or how well one can access information \(J\).
+The proposed agent-based model is constructed following the approach of agentization \citep{Guerrero2011,Leitner2014}.

+Holmstr\"om's hidden-action model captures a principal who assigns a task to an agent.
 The agent acts on behalf of the principal by making an effort to carry out the assigned task.
 The principal’s role is to provide capital and incentives.
 Information asymmetries further characterize the relationship between the principal and the agent.
-The principal can only observe the task’s outcome but not the actual state of the environment and the action taken by the agent -- it is \textit{hidden} --, which is why the principal can only employ a performance-based compensation mechanism.
+The principal can only observe the task outcome but not the actual state of the environment and the action taken by the agent -- it is \textit{hidden} --, which is why the principal can only employ a performance-based compensation mechanism.
 All other pieces of information are assumed to be observable by the principal and the agent.
-It is, for example, assumed that they are perfectly informed about the distribution of the variable representing the environment and that they have full access to all feasible ways of carrying out the task at hand.\footnote{Further assumptions include, for example, that the principal is fully aware of the agent's characteristics in terms of the utility function, productivity, and reservation utility.
-The reader is referred to \cite{Lambert2001} and \cite{Eisenhardt1989} for reviews on the principal-agent literature.} The model provides an optimal incentive mechanism, i.e., a rule to share the task’s outcome between the principal and the agent (that includes optimal risk-sharing) \citep{Holmstrom1979,Lambert2001,Eisenhardt1989}.
+The model provides an optimal incentive mechanism, i.e., a rule to share the task outcome between the principal and the agent (that includes optimal risk-sharing) \citep{Holmstrom1979,Lambert2001,Eisenhardt1989}.
+Among the assumptions about information that are specifically addressed in the agent-based model is the one that the principal and the agent are perfectly informed about the distribution of the variable representing the environment and the one that they have full access to all feasible ways of carrying out the task at hand.\footnote{Further assumptions include, for example, that the principal is fully aware of the agent's characteristics in terms of the utility function, productivity, and reservation utility.
+The reader is referred to \cite{Lambert2001} and \cite{Eisenhardt1989} for reviews on the principal-agent literature.}